lisalenorelowe/oybcst/README.md

 There are mutiple components, including:

 ## Climate modeling
 Coarse resolution data sets from general circulation models are downscaled and bias corrected appropriate to the scale of our study area.
-These results will be used as forcings for the watershed modeling, physical and biogeochemical modeling.
+These results are being used as forcings for the watershed modeling, physical and biogeochemical modeling.
 See:
 - [Downscaled and bias corrected general circulation model data](https://github.com/OyBcSt/Climate_data)

 ## Hydrodynamics modeling